 - What are the criteria by which ideas will be judged?

 - What do you mean by ‘innovation’?

 - What is the relationship with Oxford University Innovation?

 - What is IT Services role in this?
-Do IT Services Staff have to be involved in any project?
+Do IT Services staff have to be involved in all projects?

 - Who decides on the selection of projects?

 - Who is on the IT Innovation Panel?